 – You argue too often – every few days or worst – every day.

 – You and your partner can go into a big fight because of something small.

 – You feel too much anger around both of you and don’t feel happy anymore.

-– You have the feeling your partner cannot see your point of view, and you’re not willing to understand his either.
+– You feel your partner cannot see your point of view, and you’re not willing to understand theirs, either.

-– You realise that something is wrong, but you’re not sure what.
+– You realize something is wrong, but you’re unsure what.

-After you take the decision to start the counselling, it’s good to know what could happen during the process.
-Most of the therapists will ask first about the reason to visit them.
+Most therapists will ask first about the reason for visiting them.
 So you probably should be aware of the following things:

 – Is it because you want to save your marriage/relationship?